 The Analytical Data Mart is structured with 3-tiers.
 The first tier, copies data from the original source systems into a special purpose database designed to bring source data together in a single location.
 This is called the “landing database” and the data processing that occurs between the source system and the landing database is called “landing ETL”.

 Once the data consolidation is complete, the second tier introduces an additional set of transformation scripts that apply business rules to the landed data and makes it suitable for end-user consumption.
 This is called “integration ETL”.
-This makes the data ideally suited for reporting and data visualization and may be of a variety of possible structures, including an enterprise data warehouse (EDW), analytical data store, etc. The integration ETL will be designed to properly transform the data into the relevant data warehouse architecture.
-The third tier allows for data visualization to be done autonomously from the underlying data warehouse.
+This makes the data ideally suited for reporting and data visualization and may be of a variety of possible structures, including an enterprise data warehouse (EDW), analytical data store, etc. The integration ETL is designed to properly transform the data into the relevant data warehouse architecture.

 We can help you create the data models, policies, rules, or standards that govern which data is collected, and how it is stored, arranged, integrated, and used for optimal reporting.

 |Do you lack the time or technical expertise to incorporate multiple, disparate data sets into Tableau?